MicrosoftDocs/PowerShell-Docs/dsc/dscCiCd.md

 title:  Building a Continuous Integration and Continuous Deployment pipeline with DSC
 ---

-# Building a Continuous Integration and Continuous Deplyoment pipeline with DSC
+# Building a Continuous Integration and Continuous Deployment pipeline with DSC

 This example demonstrates how to build a Continuous Integration/Continuous Deployment (CI/CD) pipeline by using PowerShell, DSC, Pester, and Visual Studio Team Foundation Server (TFS).